syntasso/workshop/README.md

 <!-- This could later be added to the existing jenkins Promise to simplify this step  -->

-To deploy the app on the worker cluster, you need to setup a Service Account with the right permissions:
+To deploy the app on the worker cluster, you need to set up a Service Account with the correct permissions:

 ```bash
 kubectl --context kind-worker apply --filename https://raw.githubusercontent.com/syntasso/workshop/main/sample-todo-app/k8s/deploy-rbac.yaml